So you find a dresser with some details and curves, and know it needs a little bit of shine.

 Yuck.
 The top veneer was peeling off, so I used this tried and true method to get the veneer off, then I primed the top and painted the whole dresser (including the hardware which WOULD NOT come off) in two coats of General Finishes Seagull Gray Milk Paint.
 It was already looking 100x better but I wanted to take it up a notch further so on to the Pearl Effects.

 Look at the finished result, isn’t that lovely?
+It's clean, and classic and won't go out of style.

 It’s really not too complicated either because we are using it as a topcoat.
 I used a little Pewter Rub N Buff on some of the details just to make them pop a little more.